flame-engine/flame/doc/effects.md

     removed from the game tree and garbage-collected once the effect completes.
 Set this to false if you plan to reuse the effect after it is finished.

+  - Optional user-provided `onFinishCallback`, which will be invoked when the effect has just completed its execution but before it is removed from the game.

   - The `reset()` method reverts the effect to its original state, allowing it to run once again.